element-hq/policies/matrix-org/terms_and_conditions.md

 *Note on Plain English: We know that the language in this section still reads like legalese - this will be improved in later revisions of this document.*

-You agree to indemnify and hold New Vector and its officers, co-branders, other partners and employees harmless from any claim or demand, including reasonable attorneys’ fees, made by any third party due to or arising out of:
+You agree to indemnify and hold New Vector and its officers, co-branders, other partners and employees harmless from any claim or demand, including reasonable attorneys' fees, made by any third party due to or arising out of:

-1. your user materials and any other content (e.g. computer viruses) that you may submit, post to or transmit through the Service, including a third party’s use of such user materials or content (e.g. reliance on the accuracy, completeness or usefulness of your user materials);
+1. your user materials and any other content (e.g. computer viruses) that you may submit, post to or transmit through the Service, including a third party's use of such user materials or content (e.g. reliance on the accuracy, completeness or usefulness of your user materials);

 2. your access to or use of the Service (including any use by your employees, contractors or agents and all uses of your usernames and passwords, whether or not actually or expressly authorized by you, in connection with the Service);